-Canola has been the #1 source of farm revenue from crops for over a decade, earning $8.6 billion in farm cash receipts in 2019.
+Canola is the #1 source of farm revenue for Canadian farmers, earning $12 billion in farm cash receipts in 2021.

-Farmers prosper when there are programs to help manage uncontrollable risks, giving them the confidence to invest in their operations.
+Farmers prosper when there are adequately funded programs to help manage uncontrollable risks, giving them the confidence to invest in their operations.

-Farmers prosper when there is a regulatory environment that fosters investment in innovation.
+Farmers prosper when there is a robust regulatory environment that encourages innovation and boosts competitiveness.

-Growth opportunity: Resource and mandate federal regulatory bodies to make efficient, science-based decisions that enable farmers to stay competitive with the most up-to-date crop protection products and seed varieties.
+Growth opportunity: Resource and enable federal regulatory bodies to make efficient, science-based decisions that help farmers stay competitive and sustainable with the most up-to-date crop protection products and seed varieties.
+Modernize Canada’s grain quality assurance framework.

 Canola is a hallmark “Made in Canada” success story, first developed by Canadian scientists in the 1970s.
 Over five decades, the canola industry was built from a foundation of innovation, industry-government partnership, and a science-based regulatory process.
-Innovations, including no tillage cropping and disease or pod shatter resistant canola, provide solutions to food system and sustainability challenges.
-Safe adoption of new agricultural innovations will continue to make Canadian canola farmers competitive and relevant.
+Access to innovation, including no-tillage cropping systems, precision agriculture technologies, and plant breeding innovation, is more important than ever, allowing farmers to increase production to meet growing demand while providing solutions to our food system and sustainability challenges.

-Over 90% of canola grown in Canada is exported to customers all over the world and rail is the only practical means to move it to port.
+Over 90% of canola grown in Canada is exported to customers all over the world, and rail is the only practical means to move from the areas of production to port.
+Canola seed and processed oil and meal products are all grain commodities that require transportation in bulk volumes – there are no other practical options.

-The industry relies on efficient, predictable and timely rail service, as do export customers who need to know that they can trust Canadian canola to arrive as expected.
-When railways can’t deliver on service, or transportation is otherwise halted, farmers and customers are directly affected.
+The industry relies on efficient, predictable, and timely rail service, as do export customers who need to know that they can trust Canadian canola to arrive as expected.
+When railways can’t deliver on service or transportation is otherwise halted, farmers and customers are directly affected.
+The grain supply chain is a complex system that requires the right grain, in the right place, at the right time to ensure timely loading of vessels at port and contracts with global customers are fulfilled.

 voice of Canada’s